WICG/shared-storage/README.md

             *    There will be a per-origin (the origin of the Shared Storage worklet) budget for `selectURL`.
 This is to limit the rate of leakage of cross-site data learned from the selectURL to the destination pages that the resulting Fenced Frames navigate to.
 Each time a Fenced Frame navigates the top frame, for each `selectURL()` involved in the creation of the Fenced Frame, log(|`urls`|) bits will be deducted from the corresponding origin’s budget.
 At any point in time, the current budget remaining will be calculated as `max_budget - sum(deductions_from_last_24hr)`
     *   Options can include:
         *   `data`, an arbitrary serializable object passed to the worklet.
-        *   `retain` (defaults to false), a boolean denoting whether the worklet should be retained after it completes work for this call.
+        *   `keepAlive` (defaults to false), a boolean denoting whether the worklet should be retained after it completes work for this call.
-            *   If `retain` is false or not specified, the worklet will shutdown as soon as the operation finishes and subsequent calls to it will fail.
+            *   If `keepAlive` is false or not specified, the worklet will shutdown as soon as the operation finishes and subsequent calls to it will fail.
-            *   To continue retaining the worklet throughout multiple calls to `run()` and/or `selectURL()`, each of those calls must include `retain: true` in the `options` dictionary.
+            *   To keep the worklet alive throughout multiple calls to `run()` and/or `selectURL()`, each of those calls must include `keepAlive: true` in the `options` dictionary.